top of page

 hyaluronic acid injection treatment birmingham

-Hyaluronic acid (HA) injections are most useful in mild degenerative joint conditions when the smooth cartilaginous surfaces of the joint have been partially worn.
-Joints commonly injected include the knee, shoulder, elbow, thumb or ankle.
+Hyaluronic acid injections are most useful in mild to moderate degenerative joint conditions and osteoarthritis when the smooth cartilage surfaces of the joint have been partially worn.
+Joints commonly injected include the knee, shoulder, elbow, hip or ankle.
 It has also been suggested that hyaluronic acid injections may have anti-inflammatory effects and could change the disease process.

-As explained above hyaluronic acid injections are normally used for the treatment of joint damage and mild osteoarthritis by reducing pain and improving the function of our joints.
+As mentioned above, hyaluronic acid injections are normally used for the treatment of joint damage and mild to moderate osteoarthritis by reducing pain and improving the function of our joints.
 The patient also can have a hyaluronic acid injection also as a preventive aid to damage.
-It can be used in the knee, or in any of the other joints in the body that are classified as synovial.

 Within our joints, the bone ends meet and are covered in a smooth layer of a tough tissue called cartilage.
 Within a joint, a natural fluid is secreted called synovial fluid which helps protect the cartilage from wear and tear and by acting as a shock absorber and lubricant.
 It also acts as a filter, letting important nutrients reach and protect the cartilage.
 The most important component of this synovial fluid is a substance called hyaluronic acid.
 It is this substance that allows the synovial fluid to perform its cartilage-saving properties.
 Hyaluronic acid is continuously broken down and replaced.
 Normally, there is an exact balance between the breakdown of old hyaluronic acid and the production of new hyaluronic acid.
 In osteoarthritis, however, this balance is disturbed and breakdown happens faster than production.
 As a result of the cartilage in the joint gradually wears away.
 The thinning of the synovial fluid and wearing away of the cartilage leads to symptoms of osteoarthritis, which include pain, stiffness, and swelling.